Intracranial metastatic melanoma is the third most common brain metastasis.

 A population-based study of 169,444 cancer patients from 1973 to 2001 in Detroit revealed that ~7% of patients diagnosed with melanoma subsequently developed intracranial metastasis 2.

 These patients can commonly present with headaches, seizures, mental status alterations, ataxia, nausea and vomiting, and visual disturbances.
 However, 10% of patients may be asymptomatic.

 Melanoma metastases can be artificially divided into "melanotic" (containing greater than 10% melanotic cells on histopathology) or "amelanotic" (containing less than 10% melanotic cells).
 In 1995, Isiklar et al. published a study in the AJR where only melanotic metastases provided consistent and reliable MR findings (hyperintense on T1 and hypointense on T2).
 The MR findings of amelanotic metastases were non-specific.
 Unfortunately, melanotic metastases made up only 25% of the total cerebral melanoma metastases examined 7.

-Typically, intracranial melanoma metastases consist of a single or multiple nodules with increased attenuation on CT.
+Typically, intracranial melanoma metastases consist of single or multiple nodules with increased attenuation on CT.
 Out of a series of 101 patients with cerebral melanoma metastases, 62% were found to have multiple lesions (53% localized bilaterally), and 72% of these lesions had increased attenuation 3.
-Cystic degeneration and necrosis are rarely seen in these tumours 3,4.
+Cystic degeneration and necrosis are rarely seen in these tumors 3,4.

-- CECT: nodules typically enhance; dural-based, well enhanced lesions are impossible to differentiate from meningiomas
+- CECT: nodules typically enhance; dural-based, well-enhanced lesions are impossible to differentiate from meningiomas

 - T1: typically hyperintense secondary to hemorrhage or melanin (as above)